elmtree-askmo/cloudcannon-app/content/learn/psychology/what-anatomical-differences-exist-between-the-frontal-and-occipital-lobes-in-terms-of-lateralization-of-brain-functions.md

 url: /learn/psychology/questions/what-anatomical-differences-exist-between-the-frontal-and-occipital-lobes-in-terms-of-lateralization-of-brain-functions
 score: -1.0
 related_article1:
-    id: 164576
+    id: 164575
-    title: How is reaction time used to measure cognitive processing in neurologically intact individuals?
+    title: >-
+        What are the genetic and environmental factors that influence the development of neural tube defects?
     subject: Psychology
-    url: /learn/psychology/questions/how-is-reaction-time-used-to-measure-cognitive-processing-in-neurologically-intact-individuals
+    url: /learn/psychology/questions/what-are-the-genetic-and-environmental-factors-that-influence-the-development-of-neural-tube-defects
 related_article2:
-    id: 164581
+    id: 164582
-    title: What is the role of the Sonic Hedgehog protein in early embryonic development?
+    title: >-
+        How does hemispheric dominance for language processing differ between right-handed and left-handed individuals?
     subject: Psychology
-    url: /learn/psychology/questions/what-is-the-role-of-the-sonic-hedgehog-protein-in-early-embryonic-development
+    url: /learn/psychology/questions/how-does-hemispheric-dominance-for-language-processing-differ-between-righthanded-and-lefthanded-individuals
 related_article3:
-    id: 164581
+    id: 164573
-    title: What is the role of the Sonic Hedgehog protein in early embryonic development?
+    title: >-
+        How do divided visual field techniques and dichotic listening contribute to our understanding of hemispheric specialization?
     subject: Psychology
-    url: /learn/psychology/questions/what-is-the-role-of-the-sonic-hedgehog-protein-in-early-embryonic-development
+    url: /learn/psychology/questions/how-do-divided-visual-field-techniques-and-dichotic-listening-contribute-to-our-understanding-of-hemispheric-specialization
 related_article4:
-    id: 164583
+    id: 164576
-    title: What are the genetic and environmental influences on handedness and how do they affect brain lateralization?
+    title: >-
+        How is reaction time used to measure cognitive processing in neurologically intact individuals?
     subject: Psychology
-    url: /learn/psychology/questions/what-are-the-genetic-and-environmental-influences-on-handedness-and-how-do-they-affect-brain-lateralization
+    url: /learn/psychology/questions/how-is-reaction-time-used-to-measure-cognitive-processing-in-neurologically-intact-individuals
 related_article5:
-    id: 164573
+    id: 164569
-    title: How do divided visual field techniques and dichotic listening contribute to our understanding of hemispheric specialization?
+    title: >-
+        How does the presentation of stimuli to different visual fields affect hemispheric response in split-brain patients?
     subject: Psychology
-    url: /learn/psychology/questions/how-do-divided-visual-field-techniques-and-dichotic-listening-contribute-to-our-understanding-of-hemispheric-specialization
+    url: /learn/psychology/questions/how-does-the-presentation-of-stimuli-to-different-visual-fields-affect-hemispheric-response-in-splitbrain-patients
 ---

 &nbsp;